3DRaven/pi-hole2vpn/README.md

 1. If you have problems with freezes tasks try to comment `inventory->ssh_connection` options.
 It is slower but may resolve some problems.
 2. Do not forget to open ports 22 (SSH), 51820 (default VPN) on providers firewall
+3. If you still have freezes it may be trait of low memory on remote VPS host, try to restart VPS or add memory :)